 - Research leader.
 Mayo Clinic doctors and researchers actively study stroke causes, risk factors, prevention, diagnostic tests and treatment options and conduct clinical trials.

 Nationally recognized expertise.
 Mayo Clinic's campuses in Florida and Minnesota are each certified as a Comprehensive Stroke Center by The Joint Commission, a national organization that evaluates and accredits hospitals and staff.
 Mayo Clinic's campus in Arizona, and the Mayo Clinic Health System sites in Eau Claire and La Crosse, Wisconsin, and Mankato, Minnesota, are certified as Primary Stroke Centers by The Joint Commission.

-Mayo Clinic's campus in Minnesota received the American Heart Association/American Stroke Association's Get With the Guidelines - Stroke Gold Plus Target: Honor Roll-Elite achievement award.
+Mayo Clinic's campus in Arizona received the American Heart Association/American Stroke Association's Get With the Guidelines — Stroke Gold Plus Target: Honor Roll-Elite achievement award.